Parisian quasi-stationary distributions for asymmetric L\'evy processes

 The idea of the proof of the main results is based on finding double Laplace transform of $\PP_x(X_t\in dy, \tau^\theta >t)$ with respect to space and time.
-Then for some specific form of the L\'evy measure (that will be defined later) using heavy-side operation we will identify the asymptotics of this probability as $t\to\infty$ (see e.g. \cite{AW1997} and \cite{henrici}).
+Then for some specific form of the L\'evy measure (that will be defined later) using 'Heavyside' operation we will identify the asymptotics of this probability as $t\to\infty$ (see e.g. \cite{AW1997} and \cite{henrici}).